How You Can Save Money On A Bathroom Remodel

 Recraft don’t replace

-If you completely change all your fixtures in the tubs, showers, or sinks, it could add to your costs big time.
-You might need to demolish, reconstruct and then install a new fixture, all of which takes time, labor, and added plumbing costs.
+If you completely change all your fixtures it could add to your costs big time.
+You might need to demolish, reconstruct and then install a new fixture.
+All of which takes time, labor, and added plumbing costs.

 Look around and make a note if these things do indeed need replacement, or if there is a way to make them work.
 Are the reasons for replacing them more functional or just so that they look more visually appealing?
 In case they are still working, then there are options to make them better looking instead of removing them entirely.